Opportunities in wind energy the theme of ongoing consultation with rural municipalities

 In January I participated on a panel for the Rural Municipalities and Renewable Energy Development – Education Session, which was a full-day educational opportunity organized by the Miistakis Institute where municipal decision makers could learn about the renewable energy approvals process for large-scale wind and solar energy project proposals.
 The event was hosted by Wheatland County and part of an initiative spearheaded by a partnership between the Alberta Association of Municipal Districts and Counties (AAMDC) and the Miistakis Institute to provide tools for municipalities to make informed decisions about the emerging renewable energy sector.

 With the recently announced renewable energy procurements in both Alberta and Saskatchewan, there has been considerable interest from municipal leaders and their constituents about the wind energy industry, including questions about landowner lease payments, wind farm decommissioning, property tax arrangements and regulations.
-This is not a surprise when you consider that Alberta’s renewable energy plans are poised to top up municipal property tax coffers to the tune of $25.5 million by 2030, and to return $13.5 million in land lease payments over the same period, according to an economic benefits report by the Delphi Group.
+This is not a surprise when you consider that Alberta’s renewable energy plans are poised to annually top up municipal property tax coffers to the tune of $25.5 million and to return $13.5 million in land lease payments, according to an economic benefits report by the Delphi Group.

 Engagement sessions with landowners, community leaders and other stakeholders are important in keeping communications channels open so that projects can move ahead with the trust and support of local communities.
 The Canadian Wind Energy Association (CanWEA) and our members make it a priority to have representatives from the industry attend these engagement events.